 Items that are not permitted at our center include:

 - Drugs or alcohol, drug-related paraphernalia and clothing depicting drugs

 - Products that contain alcohol as an ingredient, including hand sanitizer and mouthwash

 The IAFF Center of Excellence is licensed to offer evidence-based treatment for substance use disorders and mental health conditions, whether or not the issues co-occur.
 Specialists at the center formulate treatment plans to address one or both conditions for each client, depending on their needs.

 Rehab at the IAFF Center of Excellence is tailored to each IAFF member’s unique needs.
 However, regardless of a client’s specific treatment plan, rehab usually follows an outlined process, beginning with an evaluation and ending with aftercare planning.

-Upon arrival at our facility, IAFF members participate in a comprehensive screening process that includes mandatory searches and a medical exam.
-We evaluate past and current drug use, along with mental and physical health to create a treatment plan for each client.
+Upon arriving at our facility, IAFF members participate in a comprehensive intake evaluation that includes a mandatory search, assessment of their mental and physical health, and medical exam.
+Our team uses the results of this assessment to create a personalized treatment plan for each client.

 Clinically Managed Detox, If Applicable

-If an IAFF member needs treatment for drug or alcohol abuse, they will likely first go through clinically managed detox to cleanse their body of drugs or alcohol.
+If an IAFF member needs treatment for drug or alcohol abuse, clinically managed detoxification is the first step of rehab.
 This essential level of care prepares people to transition to further rehab programming, like inpatient treatment.